-Students will give scheduled and prn meds up until 1pm.
-All meds must be physically administered by 1pm.
-No meds may be administered after 1pm (must return meds and report to nurse).

-RN can pull the meds out of Pyxis station a few minutes prior to time due.
+- Students will give scheduled and prn meds up until 12:30pm.
+All meds must be physically administered by 12:30pm.
+No meds may be administered after 12:30pm (must return meds and report to nurse). - RN will pull the meds out of Pyxis station a few minutes prior to time due.
 Students will put meds in ziplock bag, labeled with pt sticker and carry in hand until administered.
 Students will not carry meds more than a few minutes.
 Return meds to RN if not administered promptly.